Freight Shipping from Buffalo to Seattle

 How much does it cost to ship freight from Buffalo to Seattle?

-Full truckload (FTL) rates from Buffalo, NY to Seattle, WA currently range from $5,900-$7,272 for a standard dry van load over the 2,744-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Seattle, WA currently range $5,900-$7,272 (roughly $2.17-$2.67 per mile over 2,744 miles).
 LTL shipments typically cost $1,709-$2,732 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Seattle?